TomMiksch/RankingSystem/README.md

 `python RankingSystem.py`

+- If you are running this on Python 2.7, replace

+`from urllib.request import urlopen`

+with

+`from urllib2 import urlopen`

 That's it so far!
 It'll print the rankings.
 A lot is planned but again, it's garbage

 Current (simple) calculation puts Clemson first, UConn last, and Iowa ahead of everyone they should be ahead of.
 I may call this a complete system now.